• Skip to primary navigation

 • Flour – all-purpose flour is all you need for this basil focaccia.

-• Basil – fresh basil leaves.
+• Basil – fresh basil leaves for both focaccia toppings and dough.

 • Olive oil – I strongly suggest going for mild-flavored extra virgin olive oil.